Jeri Ryan: Personal life

 In 1990, while dealing blackjack at a charity event, Ryan met investment banker and future Republican political candidate Jack Ryan.
 They married on June 15, 1991, in Wilmette, Illinois.
-They had a son on August 15, 1994.
+They have a son.
 Jeri commuted between Los Angeles and Wilmette during their marriage.
 They divorced on August 27, 1999.
 A few years after she joined the Voyager cast, Ryan began dating Star Trek: Voyager producer Brannon Braga.
 Between February and November 2000, they were stalked by Marlon Estacio Pagtakhan, who was convicted for harassment and threats in May 2001.

 When Jack Ryan's campaign for an open United States Senate seat in Illinois began in 2003, the Chicago Tribune newspaper and WLS-TV, the local ABC affiliate, sought to have his records released.
 Both Jeri and Jack agreed to make public their divorce records, but not their custody records, saying the latter's release could be harmful to their son.

 On June 18, 2004, Los Angeles Superior Court Judge Robert Schnider agreed to release the custody files.
 The decision went against both parents' direct requests and reversed the decision to seal the papers in the child's best interest.
 It was revealed that six years earlier, Jeri accused Jack of asking her to perform sexual acts with him in public and in sex clubs in New York, New Orleans and Paris.
 Jeri described one venue as "a bizarre club with cages, whips, and other apparatus hanging from the ceiling."
 Jack denied the allegations.
-Although Jeri only made a brief statement, and refused to comment on the matter during the campaign, the disclosure led Jack to withdraw his candidacy; his main opponent, Barack Obama, then won the 2004 United States Senate election in Illinois, flipping the Senate seat from Republican to Democratic.
+Although Jeri only made a brief statement, and refused to comment on the matter during the campaign, the disclosure led Jack to withdraw his candidacy.
+His main opponent, Barack Obama, then won the 2004 United States Senate election in Illinois, flipping the Senate seat from Republican to Democratic.

 In interviews, Ryan has said her main hobby is gourmet cooking.
 While starring in Boston Public, she moonlighted on weekends in the kitchen of the Los Angeles restaurant The House.
 In 2003, Ryan met French chef Christophe Émé at a chef's charity event.
-They later began a relationship, and Émé moved in with Ryan and her son Alex in their home in San Fernando Valley.
+They later began a relationship, and Émé moved in with Ryan and her son in their home in San Fernando Valley.
 In February 2005, Ryan, a "lifelong Francophile", and Émé opened the restaurant Ortolan on Third Street in Los Angeles, serving French food with a modern interpretation.
 The two have appeared on Iron Chef America, where Émé and one sous-chef challenged Iron Chef Masaharu Morimoto and his two sous-chefs.
 The restaurant is seen in Season 2, Episode 26 of Boston Legal as Denny Crane (William Shatner) and Alan Shore (James Spader) discuss the arrival of Courtney Reece (Ryan) at "her favorite restaurant".
 Hit hard by the Great Recession, the restaurant closed in December 2010.

 Ryan and Émé married in the Loire Valley, France, on June 16, 2007.
 In March 2008, she gave birth to a daughter in Los Angeles.